Shaukat Khanum Memorial Cancer Hospital and Research Centre: History

-The hospital was founded by Imran Khan, Pakistani cricketer-turned-politician and former Prime Minister.
+Shaukat Khanum Memorial Cancer Hospital and Research Centre was founded by Imran Khan, Pakistani cricketer-turned-politician and former Prime Minister of Pakistan.
 The inspiration to build a cancer hospital came after his mother, Mrs. Shaukat Khanum, succumbed to cancer in 1985.
-During his mother's illness, he also witnessed the plight of poor cancer patients in Pakistan's hospitals, and deeply felt the need for a specialized cancer centre in his country.
+During his mother's illness, he also witnessed the plight of poor cancer patients in Pakistan's hospitals and deeply felt the need for a specialized cancer centre in his country.
 He had a vision of making cancer treatment accessible to every Pakistani who needed it.
-This is reflected in the hospital's mission statement: